xumr0x/service-api-example/docs/discovery.md

 Follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04) to install redis on the droplet.

+**PLEASE SET A PASSWORD FOR REDIS, YOUR DROPLET IS EXPOSED TO THE INTERNET**

 ## Step 2 - Create a registry client

 *Navigate to `registry-client/client.rb`.*